robenkleene/parrot/README.md

 ![Parrot](Parrot.png)

-Parrot is a [Max for Live](https://www.ableton.com/en/live/max-for-live/) analyzer that overlays the spectral output of an instrument (for example, a synthesizer) and a sample, with the intention of making it easier to synthesize sampled sounds by manipulating the synthesizer until the spectral outputs match.
+Parrot is a [Max for Live](https://www.ableton.com/en/live/max-for-live/) analyzer designed to assist in recreating sampled sounds with a synthesizer.

+It overlays the spectral output of an instrument (for example, a synthesizer) and a sample.
+The idea is to then manually manipulate the synthesizer until the spectral output matches the sample.
+The full documentation is at the URL.
 For example, to synthesize a snare drum, you'd setup a snare sample in Parrot and adjust your synthesizer until its spectral output matches the sample.

+The technique of using the spectral output of a sound to replicate it through synthesis is inspired by [*Welsh's Synthesizer Cookbook*](http://synthesizer-cookbook.com/).

 ## Details